Virginia Tech vs. Boston College NCAA Football Odds, Plays and Insights | November 5, 2021

 Over/Under Insights

-- The combined points per game average of the two teams, 49.6, is 2.6 points more than Friday's over/under.
+- The combined points per game average of the two teams, 49.6, is 2.1 points above Friday's over/under.

-- Hokies games this season feature an average total of 52.9 points, a number 5.9 points higher than Friday's over/under.

-- The 47-point total for this game is 6.8 points below the 53.8 points per game average total in Eagles games this season.
+- The 47.5-point over/under for this game is 6.3 points below the 53.8 points per game average total in Eagles games this season.

 Virginia Tech Stats and Trends